smritid1/pdi-Pentaho-Data-Integration/README.md

 - **Table Output Step**:
   - Load the final transformed data into a MySQL database.
   - Configure the step to insert or update records in the target table.

+# Customer Purchase Analysis

+## Project Overview
+The **Customer Purchase Analysis** project aims to analyze customer purchase data to identify trends and insights, such as frequent buyers, average purchase value, and seasonal trends.

+## Objective
+The main objective is to extract, transform, and load (ETL) customer, purchase, and product data from CSV files into a staging area or database, followed by data visualization to derive actionable insights.

+## Data Sources
+- **Customer Data:** Contains customer details (CustomerID, Name, Location).
+- **Purchase Data:** Contains purchase transactions (PurchaseID, CustomerID, Date, Amount, ProductID).
+- **Product Data:** Contains product details (ProductID, ProductName, Category, Price).

+## Tools
+- **Pentaho Data Integration (Kettle):** For ETL processes.
+- **CSV Files:** For data input.

+## Steps

+### 1. Data Integration
+1. **Create a New Transformation:**
+   - Open Pentaho Data Integration and create a new transformation.

+2. **Extract Data:**
+   - Add CSV Input steps for each data source (customers.csv, purchases.csv, products.csv).
+   - Configure the steps to map the appropriate fields.

+3. **Transform Data:**
+   - **Join Rows:** Combine customer, purchase, and product data using the `Merge Join` step.
+   - **Filter Rows:** Remove unwanted data or focus on specific records.
+   - **Group By:** Aggregate data (e.g., total spend per customer).

+4. **Load Data:**
+   - Output the transformed data to a database or CSV files using the `Text File Output` steps.

+## Summary
+This project sets up a comprehensive ETL solution for analyzing customer purchases, generating meaningful insights through data integration, transformation.